Looking to make the most of your time in Tokyo? In this article, I share the top recommendations for what to do in the city during a 5-day trip.

 Shibuya

 It’s the favorite place for young people.
-This is also the place where you can find the famous Shibuya crossing, the busiest in the world, and the small Hachikō statue.
-To see the Shibuya crossing from above you can go inside the Starbucks nearby.
+You can also find the famous Shibuya crossing, the busiest in the world, and the small Hachikō statue.
+You can go inside the Starbucks nearby to see the Shibuya crossing from above.

 Here are some discounts for hotels in Shibuya.